6 Components of Risk Intelligence & How to Boost Your Company’s “RQ”

 When a threat emerges, the system will cross-reference the radius of the threat with the real-time locations of your employees—to determine who is at risk.
 The system will then automatically alert you that a threat has emerged and that X, Y, and Z people are potentially impacted.
 This automatic system for quantifying impact will boost your risk intelligence immediately.

 Risk response is the ability to effectively react to a given threat.
 This obviously starts before a threat emerges—with planning, drills, and other preparation.
-But it also involves equipping your organization with the tools you need to respond effectively.
+But it also involves equipping your organization with the tools to respond effectively.

 Signs of LOW risk response